 How does it work?

-Universal credit is a new monthly benefit that will eventually replace income support, income based jobseeker’s allowance, income related employment and support allowance, housing benefit, child tax credit and working tax credit.
+Universal credit is a new monthly benefit that is gradually replacing income support, income based jobseeker’s allowance, income related employment and support allowance, housing benefit, child tax credit and working tax credit.

 It is administered by the Department for Work and Pensions (DWP).